ajayrath94/ajayrath94/README.md

 - 👋 Hi, I’m @ajayrath94
-- 👀 I’m interested in the field of AI-MachineLearning/Deep Learning
+- 👀 I work in the Field of AI/ML.
+Currently learning LLM and Mastering NLP.
-- 🌱 I’m currently working as Business Intelligence Analyst
+- 🌱 I’m currently working as Business Intelligence Analyst @Lendistry
 - 📫 How to reach me :ajayrath6@gmail.com

 <!---